andribja/recreation-gov-campsite-checker/README.md

 # Updates to original script

-Added email functionality (inspired by https://github.com/craigshall/yosemite-camping) Set your campsites, dates and email in camping_params and make it executable.
+Added email functionality (inspired by https://github.com/craigshall/yosemite-camping) Set your campsites, dates and email in a file, make it executable and put it in the 'params' folder.
-See params_example for a configuration example.
+See `params_example` for a configuration example.

 For mail to work, you must set up Postfix first.
 Instructions for gmail on Ubuntu: https://kifarunix.com/configure-postfix-to-use-gmail-smtp-on-ubuntu-18-04/